nawabahmadreshi/documentation/pages/getting-started/configuring-links.md

 ## Appending query parameters to links

+### Branch parameters

-In addition to specifying parameters when creating a link, you can also append any of them on a case-by-case to the URL of a generated link:
+In addition to specifying parameters when creating a link, you can also append any of them on a case-by-case to the URL of a generated link.

+To pass a key/value pair of `$deeplink_path : article/jan/123` on a specific instance of a link:

 {% highlight sh %}
 https://bnc.lt/l/3HZMytU-BW?$deeplink_path=article%2Fjan%2F123